Single-Stage Stellarator Optimization: Combining Coils with Fixed Boundary Equilibria: Introduction

 These challenges and difficulties may be resolved if a single-stage optimization approach is considered, in which the target magnetic field and its accompanying coils are varied at the same time.
 This way, the coil complexity can be balanced with the plasma performance, with the goal of achieving good confinement and stability without sacrificing engineering feasibility.
 In this case, at each iteration step, the plasma equilibrium, the magnetic field from the coils, and the current contribution from the plasma are evaluated simultaneously.
 This joint optimization approach makes it possible to achieve the desired balance between complexity and performance in an efficient way.

-Previous combined optimization methods have either relied directly or indirectly on free boundary equilibrium calculations \cite{Strickler2002,Hudson2002,Strickler2017,Reiman2017,Hudson2018,Henneberg2021}, which often demand many iterations between an equilibrium solution, or these can only be used with vacuum configurations \cite{Yamaguchi2019,Yu2021,Yu2022,Giuliani2022b,Giuliani2022c}.
+Previous combined optimization methods have either relied directly or indirectly on free boundary equilibrium calculations \cite{Strickler2002,Hudson2002,Strickler2017,Reiman2017,Hudson2018}, which often demand many iterations between an equilibrium solution, or these can only be used with vacuum configurations \cite{Yamaguchi2019,Yu2021,Yu2022,Giuliani2022b,Giuliani2022c}.
+In Ref. \cite{Henneberg2021} several combined optimization approaches were discussed, including the possibility of using fixed boundary equilibria and the corresponding penalty functionals.
+While the present work is similar in nature to Section 5.1 of Ref. \cite{Henneberg2021} for a general objective function, here, we consider the degrees of freedom for the optimization to be both the plasma boundary and coil degrees of freedom and define the objective function to be the linear combination of both the stage 1 and stage 2 objective functions in order to achieve our goal of good confinement and simpler coils.
 Those reasons support the choice of this particular single-stage approach.
 As a concrete example, we take the latest optimization stage of the NCSX device where the coil shapes were directly included in the optimization of the plasma shape \cite{Reiman2017}.
 In this case, a combined plasma-coil algorithm based on a free-boundary equilibrium was used after a two-stage optimization process that had already identified a good candidate for the design point, thus providing an initial guess for the local minimization that includes both plasma and coil models.
 The degrees of freedom used were the parameters describing the coil shapes and the coil currents and the target included physics parameters of the reference plasma and the geometric properties necessary for engineering coil design.
 As stated in Ref. \cite{Strickl2003}, it was not until a combined plasma-coil optimization was performed that a family of consistent solutions (termed M45) that met engineering feasibility requirements and adequately reconstructed the plasma properties of the initial LI383 equilibrium was found.
 Another example where an \textit{a posteriori} combined plasma-coil optimization led to major improvements in loss fraction and effective helical ripple with respect to an already found solution from a two-stage approach is described in Ref. \cite{Giuliani2022b}, although this method is only applicable to quasisymmetric magnetic fields in vacuum.
 Such studies show the importance of combined plasma-coil optimization algorithms in the design of stellarator experiments.